Hans van Breukelen: Post-career

 After Van Breukelen retired, he committed himself to the business world.
 From 1994 until 1997, he was vice-president of retail company Breecom.
 Desiring a return to football, Van Breukelen increasingly hoped for an offer from a team.
 FC Twente approached him to become their general manager in 1996, but Van Breukelen refused.
 In 1997, he was appointed as director of football at FC Utrecht.
 He embarked on a concept called the ‘Challenger-plan’, which stated FC Utrecht's style of play and main targets.
 Even though he signed a new contract without end date in January 2000, he left later that year after he sensed a lack of confidence from the Utrecht board.

 Van Breukelen returned to his role as an entrepreneur and in 2000, he founded his own company HvB Management, specialized in conducting lectures and trainings for businesses.
 Later, Van Breukelen also co-founded two other companies.
 In October 2001, Van Breukelen got his coaching diploma 'Trainer Coach I', which enabled him to become an assistant-manager at a professional club or a manager at an amateur club.
 Since 2005, he served as the director of Sports and Technology, a Dutch foundation working on innovation in the two areas.
 In July 2010, Van Breukelen joined the PSV Eindhoven board of directors.
 His appointment was endorsed by the 'Vereniging PSV' (association PSV), who have a partial say in the board membership.
 After his disappointment with PSV's football performances in 2013, Van Breukelen hoped to instigate a change of management direction and club culture.
 He contacted Guus Hiddink, several other former PSV players and sponsors to aid his cause.

 In June 2016, van Breukelen was appointed technical director of the Dutch FA.
 He left this position in 2018.

+He appeared in a 2023 episode of the television show The Masked Singer.